emilyaikens/Fish-Quiz/README.md

 [Test your fish knowledge](https://fish-quiz.netlify.app/)

-Please note, this site is not mobile-friendly yet

 ## Description:

 Fish Quiz is a React app designed to test fish knowledge.
 This app was designed for Harvard CS50's Final Project.